kogito-ops/puppet-minio/REFERENCE.md

 ##### <a name="storage_root"></a>`storage_root`

-Data type: `Stdlib::Absolutepath`
+Data type: `Variant[Stdlib::Absolutepath, Array[Stdlib::Absolutepath]]`

-Directory where minio will keep all data.
+Directory or directories where minio will keep all data.
 Default: `/var/minio`

 ##### <a name="listen_ip"></a>`listen_ip`